Audio Recording on a Budget: Going In-house

 - Re-read the script aloud several times and revise each time

-- Give each sound byte a unique and logical filename (Example: The filename can be the module or lesson and screen number, such as m1s3.wav
+- Give each sound byte a unique and logical file name (Example: The file name can be the module or lesson and slide number, such as m1s3.wav

 Alternatively, some courses are best narrated by a well-respected expert in your organization.
 If the person has decent elocution and tone, he or she may be your best choice.
 If all else fails, you may have to fulfill the role of talent yourself.

-For software I have happily used Sony’s Sound Forge on the PC for years.
-On the Mac, many people use Audacity, which is free.
-The high-end audio recording software for the Mac is ProTools.
-In addition, many authoring systems come with recording capabilities.
-For example, Articulate Presenter and Adobe Captivate have a recording mode in which the narrator is recorded directly into the authoring tool.
+For free recording software, most people recommend Audacity for Mac and Windows.
+In addition, many authoring tools come with recording capabilities.
+For example, Articulate Presenter, Storyline and Adobe Captivate have a recording mode in which the narrator is recorded directly into the authoring tool.
 Amateur audio recording and editing does not have a particularly steep learning curve.
-Becoming a professional audio engineer does.

-You already know that an in-house recording of a colleague speaking into a headset from Radio Shack is not going to have the audial quality of a movie trailer voice.
+You already know that an in-house recording of a colleague speaking into a cheap headset is not going to have the sound quality of a movie trailer voice.
 But in-house recordings will suffice when your budget is limited and when you have few resources.
 If you will need to make frequent revisions, in-house recording is quite convenient.
 It is also an excellent way to get started with audio, to experiment and to learn.